crozario/Impressionist/Servers.md

 **Resources**

+- https://www.humankode.com/ssl/how-to-set-up-free-ssl-certificates-from-lets-encrypt-using-docker-and-nginx (docker server setup with HTTPS)
 - https://github.com/nodejs/docker-node/blob/master/docs/BestPractices.md (running node with docker best practices)
 - https://docs.docker.com/compose/compose-file/ (docker compose)
-- https://www.humankode.com/ssl/how-to-set-up-free-ssl-certificates-from-lets-encrypt-using-docker-and-nginx (docker server setup with HTTPS)

-## Security

-### HTTPS
+## HTTPS

 **Let's Encrypt and CertBot**
 - To enable HTTPS on your website, you need to get a certificate (a type of file) from a Certificate Authority (CA) like Let' Encrypt.